htutarkar67/ICT111-WatchMate-MVP/README.md

 User testing was completed with **20 participants**, and the feedback was analyzed to identify usability improvements.
 Minor issues such as AI response speed, watchlist visibility, and filter usability have been addressed or documented for future enhancement.

-The team has completed all required documentation, diagrams, screenshots, and testing evidence.
-The project is now ready for the final demonstration, evaluation, and Lab 14 presentation.
+The team has finalized all required documentation, diagrams, screenshots, and testing evidence.
+The project is now prepared for the final demonstration, assessment, and Lab 14 presentation.

 ---